M27113/AI-SlackBot-Assistant/README.md

 **Note**:
 - ⚠️ Ensure your Slack app has the following Bot Token Scopes:
-  - app_mentions:read, chat:write, im:write
+    - app_mentions:read, chat:write and im:write
-- Also subscribe to Bot Events: app_mention and message.im
+- Also subscribe to Bot Events:
+    - app_mention and message.im

 ## 💻 Usage